xbouteiller/BayesMix/README.md

 If you are using this Bayesian Mixed Model, please cite:

->Bouteiller XP, Barraquand F, Garnier-Géré P, Harmand N, Laizet Y, Raimbault A, Segura R, Lassois L, Monty A, Verdu C, Mariette S & Porté AJ (2018) No evidence for genetic differentiation in juvenile traits between Belgian and French populations of the invasive tree *Robinia pseudoacacia*.
-Plant Ecology and Evolution.
+>Bouteiller XP, Barraquand F, Garnier-Géré P, Harmand N, Laizet Y, Raimbault A, Segura R, Lassois L, Monty A, Verdu C, Mariette S & Porté AJ (2018) No evidence for genetic differentiation in juvenile traits between Belgian and French populations of the invasive tree *Robinia pseudoacacia*. *Plant, Ecology and Evolution*, 151(1), 5–17. https://doi.org/10.5091/plecevo.2018.1403